jacecotton/tcds/assets/scripts/WebComponent/README.md

 # WebComponent.js

-The `WebComponent` class is a utility for more easily creating native web components, or custom elements.
-It extends the `HTMLElement` class, and adds some helpful features like reactive state-based rendering, props management, and related lifecycle hooks.
+The `WebComponent` class is a utility for more easily creating [native Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+It extends the `HTMLElement` class, and adds some helpful features like reactive state-based rendering, props management, related lifecycle hooks, and styling.

-The API should be familiar to those used to React, Vue, etc. Concepts such as state, props, declarative rendering, and lifecycle hooks are identical.
+The API should be familiar if you're acquainted with React, Vue, etc. Concepts such as state, props, declarative rendering, and lifecycle hooks are identical.
 The primary differences between this and front-end frameworks are:

-* Vanilla JavaScript — This is not a "library" or "framework" but rather a utility class for creating native Web Components based on the Custom Elements API.
+* Vanilla JavaScript — This is not a "library" or "framework" but rather a utility class for creating native Web Components based on the browser-native [Custom Elements API](https://web.dev/custom-elements-v1/).
+There are no dependencies and no build steps.
 * Progressively enhanced rendering — Whereas other libraries and frameworks render views entirely with JavaScript (usually in the client), all Web Components are rendered statically as plain content then *enhanced* by the `WebComponent` utility.
-* Agnostic — Because it's native JavaScript, Web Components can be used out of the box no matter what other libraries, frameworks, content management systems, or rendering pipelines are used.
+* Agnostic and interoperable — Because it's native JavaScript, Web Components can be used out of the box no matter what other libraries, frameworks, content management systems, or rendering pipelines are used.
+* Non-idiomatic — Unlike other Web Component libraries like Lit or FAST, the `WebComponent` utility introduces no idioms, directive utilities, or syntactical sugar.

 ## Defining custom elements
 To define a custom element, pass the name of the element and a class that extends `WebComponent` as arguments to a `customElements.define` method.